Kingxukai/linux/Documentation/process/handling-regressions.rst

 Check out Documentation/admin-guide/reporting-regressions.rst, it covers a lot of other aspects you want might want to be aware of:

- * the purpose of the "no regressions" rule
+ * the woke purpose of the woke "no regressions" rule

  * what issues actually qualify as regression

- * who's in charge for finding the root cause of a regression
+ * who's in charge for finding the woke root cause of a regression

  * how to handle tricky situations, e.g. when a regression is caused by a security fix or when fixing a regression might cause another one